Did you know that rejection actually hurts, as in physical pain?

 If you ever find yourself in a bind at work, you can use any of these phrases to ask for help.

-However, if you still don’t understand how to ask someone for help via message or email using only these phrases, check out the rest of the examples we’ve compiled below.
+However, if you need more nuanced tips and details on how to politely ask for help over a message or email, check out the rest of the examples we’ve compiled below.

 💡 PUMBLE PRO TIP